usnistgov/NIST-BGP-SRx/README.md

 Patrick Gleichmann

-## Related Work

-Note: Optional - if there are related works or background reading Add links to any papers or publications here if appropriate.

 ## Copyright

 For license information see the [LICENSE](LICENSE) file.

 ## Contacts

-Please send an email to bgpsrx-dev@nist.gov for more information on the project.
+For information, questions, or comments, contact by sending an email to bgpsrx-dev@nist.gov.